-MySQL / MariaDB with Binary Logging Enabled
+MySQL / MariaDB

+Enabling Binary Logging

 ownCloud is currently using a TRANSACTION_READ_COMMITTED transaction isolation to avoid data loss under high load scenarios (e.g., by using the sync client with many clients/users and many parallel operations).
 This requires a disabled or correctly configured binary logging when using MySQL or MariaDB.
 Your system is affected if you see the following in your log file during the installation or update of ownCloud: